multiOmicMechanismAwareML/CodeBase/README.md

 In order to run the deep learning models two zip files need to be extracted:

-\t Code/learning/Data/CompleteDataset.csv
+* Code/learning/Data/CompleteDataset.csv

-\t Code/learning/Data/Reduced_Dataset.csv
+* Code/learning/Data/Reduced_Dataset.csv

 #### Requirements:

-\t Python 3.5
+* Python 3.5

-\t Tensorflow 2.0
+* Tensorflow 2.0

-\t Keras 2.0
+* Keras 2.0

-\t Numpy 1.5
+* Numpy 1.5

-\t Pandas 0.25
+* Pandas 0.25

-\t Seaborn 0.9
+* Seaborn 0.9

-\t Matplotlib 3.1.1
+* Matplotlib 3.1.1

 To run the deep learning models - once these datasets have been extracted - simply run the python file Code/learning/DeepLearningFullSet.py to see the set of results.